Skipped in CI: Colab/bootstrap dependency install cell.

 This page was generated from a Jupyter Notebook.
 Download the notebook (.ipynb)

-Bruco + ICA End-to-End Noise Reduction
+Case Study: Bruco and ICA Noise Reduction

 This notebook demonstrates an end-to-end noise reduction workflow used in real interferometer commissioning: